-When you’re at most hardware stores, you’ll likely be inundated with lots of different ways to build a plumbing system.
-There’s an incredible number of different fittings and pipes made from different materials, such as copper, PVC, vinyl, and PEX.
-It can be quite confusing if it’s your first time in the plumbing aisle.
+You’ll likely be inundated with many ways to build a plumbing system when you’re at most hardware stores.
+A wide range of fittings and pipes are made from different materials, such as copper, PVC, vinyl, and PEX.
+It can be pretty confusing if it’s your first time in the plumbing aisle.

 Most of us aren’t certified plumbers.
-And we don’t want to pay a certified plumber to build our camper.
-We just want to find a material that is easy to customize, simple to put together, and won’t leak.
-And that’s exactly why PEX pipes are the best choice for RVs and camper vans.
+And we don’t want to pay an accredited plumber to build our camper.
+We want to find a material that is easy to customize, simple to put together, and won’t leak.
+And that’s precisely why PEX pipes are the best choice for RVs and camper vans.

-In this post, we will discuss why PEX pipes are the best solution when building your camper’s water system.
-We’ll also look at which components and fittings we used, in conjunction with PEX pipes, to build our sink and shower plumbing system.
+This post will discuss why PEX pipes are the best solution when building your camper’s water system.
+We’ll also look at which components and fittings we used, in conjunction with PEX pipes, to develop our sink and shower plumbing system.

-One of the most attractive aspects about using PEX for camper vans is it’s purchase convenience.
-When you buy the PEX kit, like our recommendation below, you are getting everything you need to build your PEX system.
+One of the most attractive aspects of using PEX for camper vans is its purchase convenience.
+When you buy the PEX kit, like our recommendation below, you get everything you need to build your PEX system.
 This convenient all-in-one kit includes:

 - Red & blue PEX pipes